snowypix/Assessment/README.md

 - The primary key of most tables is used alone, the common practice is to generate UUID that are hard to guess in order to hide sensitive data.
 - Trips only consist of 2 stations : the departure and the arrival.
 - Not all attributes influence the business logic, for ex the train capacity does not enforce a limit on tickets.
+- Unit tests were divided by layers, and for instance aim to test Trips business logic.